Reed Research Reactor

 • You need to use radioactive materials or radiation.

 Some materials may require special approval before they are irradiated.
-Please discuss the exact contents and materials that you plan to use with us long before any experiment is due to begin.
+Please discuss the exact contents and materials that you plan to use with us well before any experiment is due to begin.
 We will provide you with the necessary tools, workspace, and step-by-step instructions for preparing your samples for irradiation.

 Neutron Activation Analysis